An estate plan is one of the most important documents you will put together in your lifetime.

 According to the new law, we have a limited window to take action in order to lock in our property taxes under the old rules.

-Bridge Law will be hosting a free webinar on Saturday, November 28 discussing Prop.
+Please click below to watch a recording of Bridge Law’s webinar discussing Prop.
 19 and what you need to know.
 There are strategies available to us if we plan now!

 By Appointment Only714-525-2400